Phoenix Municipal Stadium

 Phoenix Municipal Stadium is a baseball stadium, located in Phoenix, Arizona.
 It is often referred in short as Phoenix Muni.
 The stadium was built in 1964 and holds 8,775 people.
-It is currently the home to the Arizona State Sun Devils baseball program, having relocated to Phoenix Municipal Stadium at the start of their 2015 season.
-It is the former spring training home to the Oakland A's, having played their home games from 1982 to 2014.
-The San Francisco Giants held spring training at the ballpark from 1964 to 1981, when they moved to Scottsdale Stadium.
+It is the home of the Arizona State Sun Devils baseball program, having hosted the team since the start of their 2015 season.
+It is a former spring training home to the Oakland A's, serving in that role from 1982 to 2014.
+The San Francisco Giants previously held spring training at the ballpark from 1964 to 1981, when they moved to Scottsdale Stadium.